 “In 2017, we took the confidential Employment Tracker™, which helped us gain a better understanding of how we measure up in the disabilities space and where the opportunities for improvement were.

-After we analyzed the Tracker results, we participated in the Disability Inclusion Accelerator™, an in-depth assessment and roadmap to advance, that was informed by stakeholder focus groups, a comprehensive document, industry benchmarks, and NOD’s employment expertise.
+After we analyzed the Tracker results, we participated in the Track Executive Briefing, an in-depth assessment and roadmap to advance, that was informed by stakeholder focus groups, a comprehensive document, industry benchmarks, and NOD’s employment expertise.
 The conversations and focus groups NOD conducted with our team members helped us chart a plan to advance our disability inclusion efforts forward with data and expertise.